Xunius/Menotexport/README.md

 - The bulk PDF export works with **quite good** accuracy, most highlights and notes are reproduced as they should be.
 - Note extraction works with **quite good** accruacy.
-- Highlight extraction accuracy is compromised, due to the inherent nature of the PDF format.
+- **Highlight extraction accuracy is compromised**, due to the inherent nature of the PDF format.
 Not all texts are correctly extracted, and the order they appear in the output may not be exactly the same as in the PDFs.
 DO proof read afterwards.
 - Highlighted texts from a single "block" of texts are treated as one record/entry.
-A "block" of texts is a continuous chunk of texts in the PDF, could be a whole paragraph, a single line separated from others, or a single word.
+A "block" of texts is a continuous chunk of texts in the PDF, could be a whole paragraph, a single line separated from others, or a single isolated word.
 This ambiguity is again due to the inherent nature of PDF format.
 Again proof read the results.
 - Citationkeys and tags are added to the extracted texts to facilitate further information processes, both can be editted in Mendeley.